roboticsleeds/panda_ik/README.md

   doi       = {10.1109/ICCMA54375.2021.9646185},
 }
 ```

-A preprint version is provided in this repository.
-Note that there is a mistake in the published paper on ieeexplore: ABB GoFa is actually not 7-axis.
-This has been corrected in the attached preprint.
+A preprint version is provided in their original repository [here](https://github.com/ffall007/franka_analytical_ik).

+## How to use Python bindings

+Please follow these steps:
+1. Install `pybind11`: `pip install pybind11`.
+1. Run the script `./build.sh` to generate the bindings.
+1. Copy the `.so` files from `build` to your Python project or add them to your `PYTHONPATH`.
+1. Import the wrapper class: `from panda_kinematics import PandaWithHandKinematics`
+or `from panda_kinematics import PandaWithPumpKinematics` (see `example.py` as an example).

-## Introduction
+## Details

 This project is an IK solver for the 7-axis Franka Emika Panda robot manipulator written in C++.
 The solver is analytical and completely based on the geometry of the robot, therefore it includes no numerical iteration and returns the results very fast.
 On a modern computer the computation usually costs only a few microseconds.